sapegin/washingcode-book/manuscript/book.md

 );
 ```

-A condition is still here but the overall code structure is simpler.
+We still have a condition but the overall code structure is simpler.

-In all these examples we’re removing a separate branch, dealing with absence of data, by converting the input to an array as early as possible.
-Arrays are convenient because we don’t have to worry how many items they contain: the same code will work with a hundred of items, one item or even no items.
+In all these examples we’re removing a separate branch and dealing with the absence of data by converting the input to an array as early as possible.
+Arrays are convenient because we don’t have to worry about how many items they contain: the same code will work with a hundred items, one item or even no items.

 A similar technique works when the input is a single item or an array: